Information for term High School Abroad in Chile

 Live and learn in Spanish, in the dynamic and friendly culture of Chile.

 Chat in Spanish at local shops.
 Check out street art, navigate winding streets full of brightly colored houses, and visit local artisan markets.
 Hike, bike, or hit the beach on the weekends.
-Grab an empanada or ripe mango on the go.
-Five days a week, you’ll attend a local high school — with classes taught solely in Spanish — followed by your choice of fun extracurricular activities and clubs.
+Grab an empanada or sopaipilla on the go.
+Five days a week, you’ll attend a local high school — with classes taught solely in Spanish — followed by your choice of fun school-based extracurricular activities.
 During your free time, play pickup basketball, practice your folk dancing skills, catch a local football (soccer) match, or hang out with your host family “siblings.”

 Our program provides students with 150 language contact hours in just a few weeks.